lj-ditrapani/SWE430/markdown/assignment3.markdown

 In this case, the result variable would evaluate to false and the reason would be `"too long"`.
 Even though the password fails 2 rules, `"too long"` and `"4+ char substring"`, only the reason for the first failure (according to the order listed below) is reported.

-The only global variable your code should export is an object (which will serve as a module) named password which contains a function named check.
-This is accomplished in the same way we export the target object which contains both the Target and the Grid classes in Example 1.
+The only global variable your code should export is an object (which will serve as a module) named `password` which contains a function named `check()`.
+This is accomplished in the same way we exported the `stringInfo` object, which contained 4 functions, in Example 1.

     // code.js

-    window.password = {}
+    var password = {};          // Create password module

-    password.check = (proposed_password, previous_passwords) ->
+    // Create check function and attach it to password module password.check = function(proposed_password, previous_passwords) {
-        # body of function goes here
+        // body of function goes here
-        # ...
+        // ...
+    }

+    window.password = password; // Export password module

-In order to be declared "valid," all accepted passwords must adhere to the following criteria:
+In order to be declared "valid," all accepted passwords must adhere to the following criteria (the reason string returned for failing the associated rule is in green and parentheses):

 1. A password must be at least 8 (**too short**) and no more than 20 characters long (**too long**).
 2. A password is comprised of only [ASCII](http://en.wikipedia.org/wiki/ASCII) printable characters.
 No whitespcae---tabs, space, etc., control characters, or unicode is allowed (**not printable ASCII**).